William Morris (Virginia politician): Post War Career

-In 1792, William Morris was elected alongside Daniel Boone as a Representative to Kanawha County in the Virginia House of Delegates where he was subsequently re-elected until the decline of his health in 1801.
-He was a member of the Federalist party.
+In 1792, William Morris was elected alongside Daniel Boone as a Representative to Kanawha County in the Virginia House of Delegates.
+He served until 1794.
+His son William had recently finished the college at Lexington and replaced his father beginning in 1796 session.
+William was a member of the Federalist party.
+William was dually serving as Justice for Kanawha County since 1789.

 On November 11, 1792, Rep. William Morris wrote a letter to Governor Beverley Randolph for additional troops and a company to be added at Coal River.
 He also requested in the region, four additional scouts and 12 additional men at Point Pleasant, amongst other areas.

-On December 1, 1794, Rep. William Morris wrote a letter to Governor Brooke requesting compensation be paid to John Van Bibber, and provided an affidavit relating to rations provided to soldiers during the Northwest Indian Wars led by Col. Boone.

-On December 27, 1794, Rep. William Morris wrote a letter to Governor Robert Brooke stating that he had provided rations and provisions for two of Col. John Steele's companies in February 1792 where he acted as a contractor to the state and requested compensation for his services.

 In the October Session of 1794, William was appointed as a trustee of the newly incorporated town of Charleston (now the capital city of West Virginia) along with Ruben Slaughter, Andrew Donnally Sr, William Clendenin, John Morris, Leonard Morris, George Alderson, Abraham Baker, and John Young.
-William's surname is listed as "Morriss" and likewise his son's who served after him as "William Morriss Jr".
 William took over for Daniel Boone as a member of the Virginia House of Delegates for Kanawha County who held the post in 1791.

-From 1792 until 1801, William served in the House of Delegates as a member of the Federalist Party.
-After finishing his final term in 1801, William briefly became Sheriff of Kanawha County until his death in 1802, temporarily replacing his brother Leonard Morris.
+On December 1, 1794, William wrote a letter to Governor Brooke requesting compensation be paid to John Van Bibber, and provided an affidavit relating to rations provided to soldiers during the Northwest Indian Wars led by Col. Boone.

+On December 27, 1794, William wrote a letter to Governor Robert Brooke stating that he had provided rations and provisions for two of Col. John Steele's companies in February 1792 where he acted as a contractor to the state and requested compensation for his services.

+In 1800, William was appointed Sheriff of Kanawha County until his death in 1802, replacing his brother Leonard Morris.
+The position, officially titled "High Sheriff" at the time, was a senior member of the Court and one had to be a justice in order to qualify.
+In 1801, Morris had a high-stakes case relating to a freed man who was kidnapped and resold into slavery.
+The case of Jack Neal involved Neal, a freed slave, being smuggled to Tennessee where Neal broke out of his chains and killed his kidnappers at night while on the River.